dltxio/dltxio.github.io/how.md

 Based on our discussions, we understand the opportunity to be:
 Provide architectural advice, Business Analysis and development services in producing a Minimum Viable Product (MVP) for a .... platform that will ...

+# The Solution

+**WORKSHOP**

+DLTx will conduct a half-day workshop, drawing on the proponent’s ideation and aimed at producing a basic Story Map which will in turn be used to generate the User Stories for eventual production.
+The Workshop will be conducted on-site at dltx and be facilitated by a Business Analyst (BA), with additional input from a Senior Developer and other team members as required.

+A written report summarising the Workshop outcomes will be provided which should:

+1. Clarify additional contributions required from Subject Matter Experts
+2. Identify any needs for further technical research in terms of production
+3. Provide a broad understanding of relevant compliance and regulatory issues
+4. Allow the participant/s to consider the how the proposed project fits with their business model

+**USER STORIES**

+ The Business Analyst will develop User Stories,reflecting the Workshop outcomes and in accordance with the INVEST criteria.

+ **SPRINT**

+   The Development Team will undertake the work invoked by the User Stories over a two-week Sprint and provide a Showcase of the outcomes for all stakeholders at the conclusion.

+**Workshop, BA and Development will usually take place over 3-4 weeks, including the two-week production sprint.

+# Investment

+**WORKSHOP**

+	On acceptance of this proposal, dltx will invoice for $750 to provide the Workshop and report described above.
+This is 	the only commitment required at this point.
+This cost will be deducted from costs described below when the project 	proceeds to production.

+**PRODUCTION**

+	It is estimated that creation of the User Stories in addition to a two-week sprint will require the following effort:

+# Notes

+1. All prices are in AUD and are ex-GST except where noted.
+2. Workshop date to be confirmed on receipt of initial payment ($750).
+3. Further proposal for Production and deposit of $3000 will be provided with Workshop Report.
+4. Final payment to be invoiced on handover and acceptance.
+5. BTC or ETH payments can be arranged at an agreed AUD rate.

+# Acceptance

+1. Please read the information herein to make sure you understand all the details involved with us working together.
+It's important to us that everything is transparent and understood from the beginning so that we lay a solid foundation for a great working relationship.
+2. If you have any questions at all, please let us know.
+We're happy to clarify any points and there may be some items that we can sort out together.
+We're committed to finding the best way to work together.
+3. Once you feel confident about everything and are ready to move forward, please sign below and return to us.
+4. Once we receive your acceptance, we will forward an invoice and contact you to arrange a suitable date for the Workshop.
+5. If you'd like to speak to us by phone, don't hesitate to call Steve on +61 456 619 631

+______________________________________

+Name
+Director
+xxxx Pty Ltd
+ABN 00 000 000 000

+________________________________________

+Steve Milburn
+Director
+dltx Pty Ltd
+ABN 24 634 696 978